ro-py/ro.py/examples/README.md

             <td>
                 <a href="./multi_user_information_by_usernames.py">multi_user_information_by_usernames.py</a>
             </td>
-            <td>Grabs users' information by username and prints it to the console.</td>
+            <td>Grabs users' information by username and prints it all to the console.</td>
         </tr>
         <tr>
             <td>